 Depending on the project you’re undertaking, you’ll realise that not all the work needs scaffolding.
 Some of the viable alternatives that you can opt for in such cases include the following:

-- Scaffold tower.
-Also known as an access tower, the scaffold tower makes for a great alternative to be used in areas that don’t need a lot of movement.
-They’re also an affordable option since their weekly hire rate is around £30.
-You can also have them custom made and in different sizes to fit the staircase.
+- Access tower.
+Also known as a scaffold tower.
+Hiring a scaffold tower makes a great alternative to be used in areas that don’t need a lot of movement.
+They’re also an affordable option since their weekly hire rate is £39.
+You can also have them custom-made and in different sizes to fit the staircase.

 - Trestles/ access platform.
 Costing around £40 to hire per week, this alternative is ideal for indoor use.
 Whether it’s a simple paint job or decorating your interiors, this option is suitable because aside from offering safe access, whoever’s using it also gets a wide working surface with minimal strain.